Rogers Place

 Rogers Place is a multi-use indoor arena in Edmonton, Alberta, Canada.
-Construction started in March 2014, and the building officially opened on September 8, 2016.
+Construction started in March 2014, and the building officially opened on 8 September 2016.
 The arena has a seating capacity of 18,347 as a hockey venue and 20,734 as a concert venue.

 It replaced Northlands Coliseum (opened 1974) as the home of the NHL's Edmonton Oilers and the WHL's Edmonton Oil Kings.
-The arena is located at the block between 101 and 104 Streets and 104 and 105 Avenues.
-Public transit access to the arena is provided by the Edmonton Light Rail Transit system (MacEwan station on the Metro Line) and Edmonton Transit Service bus.
+The arena is in the block between 102 and 104 Streets and 104 and 105 Avenues.
+Public transit access to the arena is provided by the Edmonton LRT system (MacEwan station on the Metro Line) and Edmonton Transit Service bus.